Thursday, November 23, 2017

 Sunday Morning Snuggling Seminar

 Professor Snuggles hosts her Sunday morning upper division snuggling seminar.
-Class is invitation only.
+Class is invitation only, warm blankies are provided.

 Class is generally quiet, surely they're busy taking mental notes of the lecture.